OctopusDeploy/blog/blog/2023-09/branch-deployments-without-automation/index.md

 But what if we didn't have deployment automation?
 How would tenanted deployments even work?

-In this, the third of a trio of posts, we ask what tenanted deployments to physical branches look like with manual processes.
+In this, the third of a trio of posts, we ask what tenanted deployments to physical branches look like using manual processes.

 ## A common tenanted deployment scenario for physical locations